Scopique/npi-splitter/README.md

 2. You should see a list of column names from the NPI file with the word 'Taxonomy' in them:

 > maybe its index 47: Healthcare Provider Taxonomy Code_1
+>
+> maybe its index ??: SOME OTHER TAXONOMY COLUMN HEADER

 3. Find the column you want to extract by and note the number.
 4. In the Powershell window, enter `node index.js -f <Path to the NPI file> -d output -i <Index of the column> -r`